 7. Quit Keychain Access and try to open the website again.

-7. Reset Safari
+8. Reset Safari

 Resetting an application returns it to the state it was in when you first installed it.
-In the case of Safari, that means when macOS was first installed on the computer, or an update that included an update to Safari was last installed.
+In the case of Safari, that means when macOS was first installed on the computer or when an update that included an update to Safari was last installed.
 To reset an application manually, you would have to remove all the settings and supporting files, as well as user data, that it has placed on your Mac.
 However, CleanMyMac can do it for you.

 If you don’t see Safari on the list, open CleanMyMac Settings from the menu bar.
 Go to Ignore List > Uninstaller and deselect Ignore System Applications.
 Now, follow the steps outlined above to reset Safari.